rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-0-an-overview.md

 <!-- ======================================================================= -->
 # the length-based encoding (LEN)

-The following summarizes the sequences produced by the main tree traversal algorithms when outputting the number of nodes in the scope of a node.
-This encoding scheme will be referred to as
-**the length-based implicit encoding scheme**.
+The following provides an overview of the sequences produced.

 ```
 default level-order (LEVEL)                          a